Moclobemide: Psychiatric disorders

-Migraine.
-Moclobemide has been reported to be effective in the treatment of migraine and chronic tension headache.

 Similar to other MAOIs, reversible MAOIs such as moclobemide may also be effective in a range of other psychiatric disorders.
 Menopausal flushing may also respond to moclobemide.
-Moclobemide may also have benefit for some patients with Parkinson's Disease by extending and enhancing the effects of l-dopa.

 In efficacy studies for the treatment of major depressive disorder, moclobemide has been found to be significantly more effective than placebo, as effective as the tricyclic antidepressants (TCAs) and selective serotonin reuptake inhibitors (SSRIs), and somewhat less effective than the older, irreversible MAOIs phenelzine and tranylcypromine.
 In terms of tolerability, however, moclobemide was found to be comparable to the SSRIs and better tolerated than the TCAs and older MAOIs.
 There is some evidence that moclobemide on its own or in combination with other antidepressants such as SSRIs is also effective for treatment resistant depression and that the combination can be administered without the development of serotonin syndrome; however, further research is needed before such a combination can be recommended.
 Follow-up studies show that ongoing use of antidepressants leads to continuing improvement in depression over time; and also have demonstrated that moclobemide retains its therapeutic efficacy as an antidepressant for at least a year.
 This long-term efficacy is equivalent to that seen with other antidepressant classes.

-People on irreversible MAOIs have to discontinue these antidepressants two weeks before general anesthesia, however, the use of moclobemide due to its reversible nature, would allow such patients to possibly continue antidepressant therapy.
+People on irreversible MAOIs have to discontinue these antidepressants two weeks before general anesthesia, however, the use of moclobemide, due to its reversible nature, would allow such patients to possibly continue antidepressant therapy.

 A dexamethasone suppression test (DST) and plasma and urine methoxyhydroxyphenylglycol (MHPG) test can be used to estimate who is likely to respond to moclobemide antidepressant therapy.

+Combination with psychedelics

+Moclobemide has been used as a component of "pharmahuasca" (pharmaceutical ayahuasca), in which the serotonergic psychedelic dimethyltryptamine (DMT) is combined with a synthetically produced or pharmaceutical monoamine oxidase inhibitor (MAOI) rather than with naturally sourced harmala alkaloids.
+This inhibits the metabolism of DMT and allows it to become orally active and to have a much longer duration than it would otherwise.

+Special populations

 Pregnancy and lactation

 The doses of moclobemide in breast milk are very low (0.06% of moclobemide being recovered in breast milk) and therefore it has been concluded that moclobemide is unlikely to have any adverse effect on a suckling baby.